Huessenbergnetz/HBN_SFOS_Components/README.md

-# BT SFOS Components
+# HBN SFOS Components
 A set of QML components to use on Sailfish OS.

 ## Integrate into your Sailfish OS application
 The easiest way is to simple download the latest release tarball.
 You can than copy the files you want to use into your source tree.
-You should keep the directory layout of BT SFOS components, at least the one in the qml directory.
+You should keep the directory layout of HBN SFOS components, at least the one in the qml directory.

 A better, and on the long run more comfortable solution, is to clone this repository and checkout the current stable branch/tag to work with.
 Or integrate it as a submodule into your project git tree.

 ### Cloning and branching
-    git clone --branch v1.2.1 https://github.com/Buschtrommel/BT_SFOS_Components.git
+    git clone --branch v1.2.2 https://github.com/Huessenbergnetz/HBN_SFOS_Components.git

 ### Integrate into your project
 You can copy the files or, the better way, include the configuration into your project.

-    include(BT_SFOS_Components/BT_SFOS_Components.pri)
+    include(HBN_SFOS_Components/HBN_SFOS_Components.pri)

-To install the files of the BT SFOS Components into the right location, you have nothing to do.
+To install the files of the HBN SFOS Components into the right location, you have nothing to do.
 If your app for example is named *harbour-myapp*, the following installation paths will be used:
-* qml files go into */usr/share/harbour-myapp/de/huessenbergnetz/btsc*
+* qml files go into */usr/share/harbour-myapp/de/huessenbergnetz/hbnsc*
-* icon files go into */usr/share/harbour-myapp/de/huessenbergnetz/btsc/icons*
+* icon files go into */usr/share/harbour-myapp/de/huessenbergnetz/hbnsc/icons*
 * translations go into */usr/share/harbour-myapp/translations*

 Optionally you can define the installation directories independently.

-    BTSC_INSTALL_ICONS_DIR // install path for the icons INSTALL_TRANSLATIONS_DIR // install path for the translation files (*.qm)
+    HBNSC_INSTALL_ICONS_DIR // install path for the icons INSTALL_TRANSLATIONS_DIR // install path for the translation files (*.qm)

 ### Optional variables
 By default, all license page files will be installed.
-You can use the `BTSC_LICENSES` variable to specify the license pages you want to install.
-Have a look into the [qml/licenses](https://github.com/Buschtrommel/BT_SFOS_Components/tree/master/qml/licenses) directory for the available license page files and their names.
-To select only some pages to install, set their base names withouth the extensions to the `BTSC_LICENSES` variable.
+You can use the `HBNSC_LICENSES` variable to specify the license pages you want to install.
+Have a look into the [qml/licenses](https://github.com/Huessenbergnetz/HBN_SFOS_Components/tree/master/qml/licenses) directory for the available license page files and their names.
+To select only some pages to install, set their base names withouth the extensions to the `HBNSC_LICENSES` variable.

-    BTSC_LICENSES="GPLv3 LGPLv3"
+    HBNSC_LICENSES="GPLv3 LGPLv3"

 This will only include the license page files for GPL and LGPL in version 3.

 ## Build the icons

 The icons included in the source tarball are SVG files that have to be converted into PNG files.
 There is a a Bash script called
-[createIcons.sh](https://github.com/Buschtrommel/BT_SFOS_Components/tree/master/images/createIcons.sh) in the *images* directory that will do the job for you.
+[createIcons.sh](https://github.com/Huessenbergnetz/HBN_SFOS_Components/tree/master/images/createIcons.sh) in the *images* directory that will do the job for you.
 It will automatically create the required icons for different resolution scales.
 To convert the icons, [Inkscape](https://inkscape.org/) has to available.
 It is also recommended to have [GNU parallel](https://www.gnu.org/software/parallel/) installed to speed up the conversion.
 Another recommendation is [zopflipng](https://github.com/google/zopfli) that will further improve the size of the created PNG files.

-    cd BT_SFOS_Components/images
+    cd HBN_SFOS_Components/images
     ./createIcons.sh

 That will create icons for the following scalings: 1, 1.25, 1.5, 1.75 and 2.

 ## Integrate translations

-Unless you specify a different value for `INSTALL_TRANSLATIONS_DIR` the translation files of BT SFOS Components will be installed into */usr/share/harbour-myapp/translations*.
+Unless you specify a different value for `INSTALL_TRANSLATIONS_DIR` the translation files of HBN SFOS Components will be installed into */usr/share/harbour-myapp/translations*.
 To include the translations (they are ID based) into your application, you have to load them into a QTranslator for your application (in your main.cpp or wherever you define your QGuiApplication).
-The base name of the translation files is *btsc*, the delimeter is an underscore.
+The base name of the translation files is *hbnsc*, the delimeter is an underscore.

     QScopedPointer<QGuiApplication> app(SailfishApp::application(argc, argv));

-    QTranslator *btscTrans = new QTranslator(app);
+    QTranslator *hbnscTrans = new QTranslator(app);
-    if (btscTrans->load(QLocale(), QStringLiteral("btsc"), QStringLiteral("_"), SailfishApp::pathTo(QStringLiteral("translations")).toString(QUrl::RemoveScheme)) {
+    if (hbnscTrans->load(QLocale(), QStringLiteral("btsc"), QStringLiteral("_"), SailfishApp::pathTo(QStringLiteral("translations")).toString(QUrl::RemoveScheme)) {
-        app->installTranslator(btscTrans)
+        app->installTranslator(hbnscTrans)
     }

 ## Integrate icon provider

-To show the included icons with the appropriate size and scaling, add [btsciconprovider.h](https://github.com/Buschtrommel/BT_SFOS_Components/tree/master/src/btsciconprovider.h) to your project.
+To show the included icons with the appropriate size and scaling, add [hbnciconprovider.h](https://github.com/Huessenbergnetz/HBN_SFOS_Components/tree/master/src/hbnsciconprovider.h) to your project.
 To select the correct scaling, you should also include libsailfishsilica.

 Add the following to you project file: